 Von Willebrand Factor Antigen

-The VWF antigen concentration, or amount of the protein present in the patient’s plasma, is generally determined using an immunoassay.
-VWF antigen levels usually range from 50-200 IU/dL.
-Levels <50 IU/dL are considered low, and levels <30 IU/dL (<20-30% of normal) are considered diagnostic for VWD.
-However, some patients with type 1 or 2 VWD may have levels in the range of 30-50 IU/dL ; these patients may also be asymptomatic or have minimal symptoms.
-In addition, patients with blood type O have 25% lower concentrations than those with blood type A.
+VWF antigen levels usually range from 50-200 IU/dL (50-200%).
+Levels <50 IU/dL are considered low and may be diagnostic of VWD in a patient with abnormal bleeding, and levels <30 IU/dL (30%) are considered diagnostic for VWD regardless of bleeding history.
+However, some patients with type 1 or 2 VWD may have levels in the range of 30-50 IU/dLcie9076; these patients may be asymptomatic or have minimal symptoms.

 The VWF:RCo assay is used to measure how effectively the VWF in plasma is able to bind platelets when ristocetin is present.
-However, the VWF:RCo assay has some limitations because it can be influenced by sequence variations in the VWF gene, which can affect the ability of VWF to bind to ristocetin while not interfering with VWF activity in vivo.
-In such cases, the test result can suggest VWD when the disease is not present (false-positive result).
-There are also other types of VWF activity tests that do not utilize ristocetin, such as collagen binding assays or glycoprotein 1b (GP1b) binding assays.
+Certain variants in the VWF gene (e.g., p.D1472H) can affect the ability of VWF to bind to ristocetin in the test while not interfering with VWF activity in vivo, potentially leading to diagnostic misclassification. , , Other types of VWF activity tests do not use ristocetin, such as collagen binding assays or VWF:GPIbM.

 Factor VIII Activity